-The Uganda HIV/AIDS Partnership Mechanism was established in 2002 by the Uganda AIDS Commission for the purpose of bringing together several constituencies working at different levels in the area of HIV/AIDS.
+The Uganda HIV and AIDS Partnership Mechanism was established in 2002 by the Uganda AIDS Commission for the purpose of bringing together several constituencies working at different levels in the area of HIV and AIDS.
 The mechanism is an arrangement through which UAC performs its coordination task, by rallying all constituencies around One National Strategic Plan, One M&E Framework and commitment to recognize UAC as the One National HIV/AIDS Coordinating Authority.

 The Partnership Mechanism has three main components, namely; the Partnership Forum, Partnership Committee, and Self-coordinating Entities (SCE).
-Each of these four structures plays a complementary role to the others.
+Each of these three structures plays a complementary role to the others.

 In order for the Partnership Forum to meet its objective as an accountability platform/activity for key leaders of UAC, central and local governments, sectors and constituencies, UAC will carry out the following recommendations as endorsed by the Board.
 Streamline the functionality of the Forum and strengthen the linkage between the processes and outcomes of HIV and AIDS Joint AIDS Review/Partnership Forum and those of the Annual Sector Performance Reviews and Planning at national and decentralized levels.
 Specifically the following will be done;

 - Hold Regional Partnership Forums to feed in the national forum,

 - Hold the National Partnership Forum once every two years,

 - Development and institutionalizing a Leaders Accountability Framework for holding, the different leaders in the national response accountable during the Forum,

 - Ensure that the District Annual Partnership Forum feed into regional Joint AIDS Review and Regional Partnership forum.